 Director at Large: Jasmine Davaloo

 Jasmine grew up in Marin County.
 She attended Del Mar Middle School and Redwood High School.
 After graduating from UCLA with her bachelor’s degree, she moved back to the Bay Area and attended UC Hastings, College of the Law.
-Jasmine started her own law practice, The Law Office of Jasmine Davaloo, after graduating from law school, where she practices family law.
-Based in San Rafael, she is also Of Counsel to Monty White LLP.
+Jasmine started her own law practice, after graduating from law school, The Law Office of Jasmine Davaloo is where she practices family law.
+Based in San Rafael, she is also of Counsel to Monty White LLP.
 Jasmine is a past president of MCWL and has served on the boards of Marin County Bar Association and Women Lawyers of Alameda County.
 She is deeply involved in the legal community and provides legal services throughout the Bay Area.

 Jasmine is a past president of MCWL.

 For over 30 years, Claudia has run the Law office of Claudia W. Brisson, representing injured people in a wide range of personal injury cases.
 She also handles other civil disputes including employment, civil rights and contract disputes.

 Claudia was admitted in New York in January 1980, and started practicing as an associate in Westchester County, NY, with the Richard Scanlan law firm.
 In 1983 she was admitted to the California Bar, and in 1984 Claudia moved to San Francisco, initially at the law firm of Wilson Elser, in San Francisco.
 In 1985, Claudia started up her own law firm in on Mint St. and then at 345 Franklin Street in San Francisco.
 In 1998, Claudia moved up to Marin County and ran her office first in Corte Madera and then moved to San Rafael.